nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt595/driver_examples/gpio/led_output/readme.txt

  Port state: 100000
  ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When press SW2 the LED RED will turn to shine.
+Press the SW2 will toggle the LED RED state.